PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/table_recognition.en.md

 <tbody>
 <tr>
 <td><code>pipeline</code></td>
-<td>The name of the production line or the path to the production line configuration file.
-If it is the name of the production line, it must be supported by PaddleX.</td>
+<td>The name of the pipeline or the path to the pipeline configuration file.
+If it is the name of the pipeline, it must be supported by PaddleX.</td>
 <td><code>str</code></td>
 <td>None</td>
 </tr>
 <tr>
 <td><code>device</code></td>
-<td>The device for production line model inference.
+<td>The device for pipeline model inference.
 Supports: "gpu", "cpu".</td>
 <td><code>str</code></td>
 <td><code>gpu</code></td>
 </tr>
 <tr>
 <td><code>config</code></td>
-<td>Specific configuration information for the production line (if set simultaneously with <code>pipeline</code>, it has higher priority than <code>pipeline</code>, and the production line name must be consistent with <code>pipeline</code>).</td>
+<td>Specific configuration information for the pipeline (if set simultaneously with <code>pipeline</code>, it has higher priority than <code>pipeline</code>, and the pipeline name must be consistent with <code>pipeline</code>).</td>
 <td><code>dict[str, Any]</code></td>
 <td><code>None</code></td>
 </tr>
 <tr>
 <td><code>use_hpip</code></td>
-<td>Whether to enable high-performance inference, only available if the production line supports it.</td>
+<td>Whether to enable high-performance inference, only available if the pipeline supports it.</td>
 <td><code>bool</code></td>
 <td><code>False</code></td>
 </tr>
 </tbody>
 </table>
-（2）Invoke the `predict` method of the  production line object for inference prediction: The `predict` method parameter is `x`, which is used to input data to be predicted, supporting multiple input methods, as shown in the following examples:
+（2）Invoke the `predict` method of the  pipeline object for inference prediction: The `predict` method parameter is `x`, which is used to input data to be predicted, supporting multiple input methods, as shown in the following examples:

 <table>
 <thead>